satyamgagre/satyamgagre/README.md

 I'm a CS student in Pune who gets genuinely excited about WebSockets, clean API design, and shipping things that actually work end-to-end.
 I build with the MERN stack and Django, and I care more about understanding *why* something works than just making it run.

-Currently figuring out system design, scalable architecture, and how to write backend code I won't be embarrassed by in six months.

 > 🌙 Codes at night &nbsp;·&nbsp; ☕ Runs on coffee &nbsp;·&nbsp; 🐛 Loves debugging

 ---